COS30018-2025-Sem2-GroupD1/MedicalDiagnosisSystem/README.md

 - **Short-Term Memory**: An in-memory LRU (Least Recently Used) cache stores the summaries of the last three interactions.
 This allows for immediate context recall within an ongoing conversation.
 - **Long-Term Memory**: The summaries of the last twenty interactions for each patient are persisted in MongoDB.
 This provides a deeper historical context for recurring patients, allowing the system to reference past conversations and maintain continuity over time.

 When a query is received, the system retrieves the relevant short and long-term memory summaries to build a comprehensive context.
-This context is then provided to the LLM model along with the user's query to generate an accurate and context-aware response.
+This context is then provided to the LLM along with the user's query to generate an accurate and context-aware response.

 ## Key Features